edbarbier/parsa-hugo/exampleSite/content/Charming-Evening-Field.5.md

 - " india"

 ---
-# Daal (Tuar Lentil)

 In India we have a variety of lentils and they are very delicious by themselves.
 With a little spice and butter / oil the flavor multiplies.
 My favorite lentils are tuar (yellow in color), Moong (green in color).

 \- 225 gr Yellow lentil (Tuar aka Arhar daal)